joshsprague/nodetron/docs/Approach.md

     * if decentralized, bootstraps nodes
     * depending on protocol, routes requests
     * allows peers to discover each-other based on the metadata they make public.

-##High-level approach

-There are many ways to try and solve the challenge listed above.
-Potential approaches include:

-* Use a central server to get an MVP out the door.
-This enables lots of coding right out of the gate.

-* Go with the de-centralized approach first, explore the technology, read lots and produce small technical demos.

 ###Potential solutions and their associated benefits / disadvantages